loiccoyle/hag/README.md

 It does so by parsing the config files, man pages, command outputs, ... depending on the software.

-## Programs
+## Hotkey parsers

-Bellow is a list of implemented software:
+Bellow is a list of implemented hotkey parsers:

 <!-- parsers start -->